A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Offline Scene Profiling

 \textbf{Scene Embedding.} Given semantic scenes $\{\Gamma_1^{sem}, \Gamma_2^{sem}, \cdots, \Gamma_m^{sem}\}$, we train a scene classifier, denoted as $\mathcal{M}_{scene}$, using samples in each $\Gamma_i$ and the index of the scene as label.
 For each scene dataset $\Gamma_i$ for $i \in [1,m]$, the hidden features on the last layer of $\mathcal{M}_{scene}$, denoted as $H_i$, are used as the embeddings of $\Gamma_i$.

 \textbf{Model Training with Multi-level Clustering.} Instead of training compressed models directly from $\Gamma_i$ for $i \in [1,m]$, we further consider the feature similarity of data samples by clustering embeddings in all $H_i$ and train compressed models on obtained clusters.
+Specifically, two versions of multi-level clustering algorithms are proposed in Anole, \emph{i.e.}, Compressed Model Training with Distinct Samples among Models (CMT-DM, described in Algorithm \ref{Alg:CMT_DM}), and Compressed Model Training with Shared Samples among Models (CMT-SM, described in Algorithm \ref{Alg:CMT_SM}).

-Specifically, to obtain clusters with different levels of similarity, we conduct multiple $k$-means \cite{lloyd1982least} clustering with $k$ varying from 2 over embeddings in all $H_i$ for $i \in [1,m]$.
-For each $k$, all embeddings can be divided into $k$ clusters, denoted as $H^k_j$ for $j \in [1,k]$.
-We train a compressed model, denoted as $\mathcal{M}^k_j$, on each clustered scene corresponding to $H^k_j$ for $j \in [1,k]$ and validate its performance.
-If the performance of $\mathcal{M}^k_j$ exceeds a threshold $\delta$, $\mathcal{M}^k_j$ is added to the compressed model repository.
+The core idea of the CMT-DM algorithm is to obtain the clusters with different levels of similarity.
+To this end, we conduct multiple $k$-means \cite{lloyd1982least} clustering with $k$ varying from 2 over embeddings in all $H_i$ for $i \in [1,m]$.
+For each $k$, all embeddings can be divided into $k$ clusters, denoted as $C^k_j$ for $j \in [1,k]$ (Line 4).
+We train a compressed model, denoted as $\mathcal{M}^k_j$, on each clustered scene corresponding to $C^k_j$ for $j \in [1,k]$ (Line 5) and validate its performance.
+If the performance of $\mathcal{M}^k_j$ exceeds a threshold $\delta$, $\mathcal{M}^k_j$ is added to the compressed model repository (Line 6 - Line 10).
 This procedure repeats until a set of $n$ compressed models $\{\mathcal{M}_1, \mathcal{M}_2, \cdots, \mathcal{M}_n\}$ are derived, where $n$ denotes a preset number for compressed models to be trained.